 Canaan Valley National Wildlife Refuge is about 10 miles from Blackwater Falls State Park.
 Canaan Valley is home to one of the most diverse habitats in the eastern United States.
 To get a good glimpse of the valley and its wetlands, check out the Freeland Road boardwalk and overlook.
 Situated on Freeland Road, off Route 32, follow the refuge signs and they will connect you to a paved parking lot with designated parking spaces.
 This boardwalk trail leads you through a wet field, shrubland, past a beaver pond and bubbling spring, and to a stand of balsam fir.
 It is a pedestrian only, 0.4-mile path.
 The deck is 6 feet wide and flat and there are safety guides along the entire boardwalk.
 The valley’s high elevation and position in the Allegheny Mountains creates a climate typically found in Maine and Canada.
 Take a seat on one of the benches along the boardwalk and observe this unique habitat.

 The refuge also has an ADA accessible canoe/kayak boat launch (featured header photo // Highland Outdoors).
 In order to get to the boat launch, follow the blue signs for the National Wildlife Refuge Trailhead on Camp 70 road near the Dollar General and Shop n’ Save in Davis.
 The launch site on the Blackwater River is located at the end of Camp 70 Road, about 4 miles.
 Be warned that the road is gravel/dirt and has LOTS of potholes.
 As you’re driving on Camp 70 Road, you will pass a bridge on your right, keep going straight.
 You will come to a point where the road forks, on the right there is a parking lot and pedestrian bridge and the left continues to follow Camp 70 Road into Wildlife Refuge land.
-Follow the road to the left and you will come to a gravel parking lot with the ADA accessible canoe/kayak boat launch.
+Follow the road to the left and you will come to a gravel parking lot and accessible canoe/kayak boat launch.
+This is full accessible and usable for people of all abilities.
 Enjoy a day on the Blackwater River kayaking, canoeing, fishing or simply watching the water sparkle in the sunlight and listening to the sound of the flowing water.
 There is also an ADA accessible fishing access point on the refuge and at the Thomas City Park.

 While there, or if you have any questions, be sure to stop in at the Canaan Valley National Wildlife Refuge Visitor Center.
 It is located off Highway 32/Appalachian Highway.
 The visitor center has an exhibit room that displays up to 5 exhibits showcasing the habitat of the refuge and activities for visitors.
 Stop in at the Elkins Depot Welcome Center or visit the refuge’s website for a map of the refuge and trails.